 How much you can claim depends on the extent of the damage.
 If there was a prior problem with your car, and the pothole exacerbated it, you may only receive a part payment, but it’s still worth pursuing compensation.
 Some people have also successfully claimed for personal injury.
 If you wish to do this, you should seek legal advice.

 Remember, though, that claiming for an accident will affect your no claims bonus, and you will have to pay any excess on your policy.

 Weigh these figures against the cost of any repairs before deciding which route to take.

 Need insurance now?
-Get a quick quote here.
+Get a quote in minutes.